binmishr/Revitalizing-R-package-yorkr/README.md

 install.packages("yorkr_0.0.8.tar.gz",repos = NULL, type="source")
 library(yorkr)

-Below I rank batsmen and bowlers in ODIs, T20 and IPL based on the data from Cricsheet.
+I rank batsmen and bowlers in ODIs, T20 and IPL based on the data from Cricsheet.